 It is important to remember that all suspicious transactions and attempted transactions, including transactions that are normally exempt from client identification requirements, require you to take reasonable measures to ascertain your client's identity.
 See Guideline 2: Suspicious Transactions for more information.

-4.5 Other client identity for individuals
+4.5 Client identity for receipt of funds records